Types of Lenses available for Glasses

 We only use one of the best freeform lenses in the industry.

 Varifocal lenses have graduated power across the lenses.
 The top part allows for distance vision.
 The middle is for intermediate vision, and the lower part is for reading.
 Varifocals are great if you need to wear glasses all the time and spend time in front of a computer.
 The intermediate portion of the lenses has a wide field of view.
-These lenses are £100 (3 x times less than the high st)
+These lenses are from £100

 Anti-glare coating